Best Sarasota Restaurants. Downtown Edition

 Duval’s | 1435 Main St. | 941-312-4001 | Duval’s Website

 Sarasota Downtown Restaurant | Main Bar Sandwich Shop

 The Main Bar Sandwich Shop has been creating and selling sandwiches here in Sarasota for nearly 60 years.
 Yes, 60 years!
-In a world where a restaurant has a five year life expectancy, sixty years is an achievement!
+In a world where a restaurant has a five-year life expectancy, sixty years is an achievement!
 Is there a reason for Main Bar’s longevity?
 What do you think?
 They serve a ton of sandwiches.
-And, crazy as this may sound every one I have ever eaten has been delicious.
-Of course the Famous Italian is their calling card.
-But, really any choice is a good one here.
-Lunch only, no reservations (be prepared to wait), parking can be tough.
+And, crazy as this may sound every, one I have ever eaten has been delicious.
+Of course, the Famous Italian is their calling card.
+But, really, any choice is a good one here.
+Lunch only, no reservations (be prepared to wait), and parking can be tough.
 Oh, they have fantastic soups too!

 Main Bar Sandwich Shop | 1944 Main St. | 941-955-8733 | Main Bar Website

 I know that Mediterraneo is the answer to the question, “Where should we eat before (or after) the movie?“.
 But it is really so much more than that.
 Yes, they have pretty great pizza.
 Like Epicure, this isn’t Chicago or NY pizza.
 It’s Italian artisan pizza.
 They have a full-on menu of delicious Italian specialties that shouldn’t be overlooked.
 At least a dozen great pasta dishes and lots of seafood and meat options.
 For sure you can go there ahead of the feature film.
 You should also just consider it a good date night spot.

 Mediterraneo | 1970 Main St. | 941-365-4122 | Mediterraneo